Barbara Lison

 Barbara Lison (born 2 October 1956) is a German librarian.
 She has led the Bremen public library service for thirty years.
-She was elected to lead the International Federation of Library Associations and Institutions (IFLA) for 2021–2023.
+She was President of the International Federation of Library Associations and Institutions (IFLA) from 2021 to 2023 stressing the topics sustainability, open-access and fair copyright.

 Life

 Lison was born in Zbrosławice in Poland in 1956.
 She studied Slavic studies, history and educational science at Ruhr University Bochum.
-She initially taught Russian in Düsseldorf followed by a student traineeship in and then a library traineeship in Bochum, Oldenburg and Cologne while working as a librarian.
-In 1986 she was in Dortmund at the Federal Institute for Industrial Health and Safety Standards.
+She initially taught Russian in Düsseldorf followed by a teacher traineeship in Düsseldorf and then by a library traineeship in Bochum and Oldenburg while studying LIS at the University of Applied Sciences in Cologne.
+In 1986 she worked as head of the information department at the Federal Institute for Industrial Health and Safety Standards in Dortmund.

 In 1987 she was appointed to lead the city library in Oldenburg.
-In 1992 she became director of the Bremen City Library.
-There are nine city libraries in Bremen.
+In 1992 she became director of Bremen Public Library.
+There are nine branch libraries in Bremen.

 She initially became involved with the IFLA while organising a successful bid to host the World Library and Information Congress in Berlin in 2003.